Operation Ke: First evacuation run

 Eleven U.S. PT boats awaited Hashimoto's destroyers between Guadalcanal and Savo Island.
 Beginning at 22:45, Hashimoto's warships and the PT boats engaged in a series of running battles over the next three hours.
-Hashimoto's destroyers, with help from "R" Area aircraft, sank three of the PT boats.
+Hashimoto's destroyers, with help from "R" Area floatplanes, sank three of the PT boats.

 In the meantime, the transport destroyers arrived off of two pick-up locations at Cape Esperance and Kamimbo at 22:40 and 24:00 respectively.
 Japanese naval personnel ferried the waiting troops out to the destroyers in barges and landing craft.
 Rear Admiral Tomiji Koyanagi, second-in-command of the Reinforcement Unit, described the evacuees: "They wore only the remains of clothes that were so soiled their physical deterioration was extreme.
 Probably they were happy but they showed no expression.
 Their digestive organs were so completely destroyed, we couldn't give them good food, only porridge."
 Another officer added that, "Their buttocks were so emaciated that their anuses were completely exposed, and on the destroyers that picked them up they suffered from constant and uncontrolled diarrhea."